phipsgabler/AutoGibbs.jl/README.md

 [![Build Status](https://travis-ci.com/phipsgabler/AutoGibbs.jl.svg?branch=master)](https://travis-ci.com/phipsgabler/AutoGibbs.jl)

+**Warning**

 Beware: this is nothing but a proof of concept.
-Specifically, due to unfortate choices in `IRTracker`, handling traces of models with data sets not particularly small can lead to exploding type inference time, making the method unusable in some cases.
+Specifically, due to unfortate choices in `IRTracker**, handling traces of models with data sets not particularly small can lead to exploding type inference time, making the method unusable in some cases.

+Since keeping track with the internals of Turing that need to be traced, the implementation depends on some fixed package versions.
+To try it out, run from the environment defined in the Manifest.toml.

 There are some limitations with respect to kinds of observations supported:
 - Only “simple” indexing is allowed
 - Slices may work, everything else is at your own risk
 - Broadcasted sampling is not working

 ## Dependency extraction in DPPL models